mattwilliamson/webpipr/README.md

 Webpipr allows you to send one request to it and wait for a second request to hit it.
 It can be used for services like [TelAPI](http://telapi.com), to pass XML to a call request.

+http://webpipr.com/new/ will get you a new url to listen on.

 ## Basic Usage